Rural solar for small businesses to avoid power outagesKimroy Bailey

-This off grid rural solar system will generate 1000W of power daily and stores 2.76 kWh of power for overnight usage as a result of the battery capacity.
+This off-grid rural solar system will generate 1000W of power daily and store 2.76 kWh of power for overnight usage as a result of the battery capacity.

 What can this power | What this will NOT be able to power

 LED Lights and Laptop | Air Conditioning Unit